-James Alex Bonus studies children’s use and interpretation of educational media.
+James Alex Bonus is an Assistant Professor at The Ohio State University.
+He studies children’s use and interpretation of educational media.
 In the summer of 2013, he interned as a research assistant at Sesame Workshop in New York City.
 While there, he gathered data for his Master’s thesis, which examines how children decide what’s real and pretend in an episode about Hispanic culture, and how their decisions influence their use of that information later.
 His thesis was defended in May 2014 and was published in Communication Research in October 2015.
 In the summer of 2015, he published a paper as first author in Computers and Human Behavior about how video games can be used to manage negative emotions.
-He and graduate student Alanna Peebles currently have a fellowship through the Fred Rogers’ Center for Early Learning and Children’s Media, which is funding a study exploring how touch screens can be used to aid children’s socio-emotional learning from animated cartoons.
-In Fall 2017, he began a faculty position in the School of Communication at The Ohio State University.
+He and graduate student Alanna Peebles received a fellowship through the Fred Rogers’ Center for Early Learning and Children’s Media, which funded a study exploring how touch screens can be used to aid children’s socio-emotional learning from animated cartoons.
+In Fall 2017, he began his faculty position in the School of Communication at The Ohio State University.

 Michael T. Braun is a research specialist at the Children and Family Research Center, part of the School of Social Work at the University of Illinois at Urbana-Champaign.
 His research focuses on child and family welfare through the lens of family communication and communication technology use.
 He has three degrees from the University of Wisconsin-Madison: a B.A. in English literature, an M.A. in Communication Arts, and a PhD in Communication Arts with a minor in Education Psychology (statistical methods).
 Dr. Braun’s specific research considers the role digital literacy plays in online child welfare; with his advisor Lyn Van Swol, he has also published extensively in the field of deception and hopes to continue this line of inquiry in a social work context.

-Jon D’Angelo is interested in the psychological impact of new communication technology, with an eye towards impression management and social influence in health contexts.
-He is lead author on “The formation of credibility impressions of physicians on Facebook and WebMD: Positivity, negativity, and non-normativity effects” which was published in Communication Research, and he was 2nd or 3rd author on papers published in Computers in Human Behavior, Psycho-Oncology, and Bulletin of Science, Technology & Society.
+Jon D’Angelo is a lecturer at Edgewood College.
+He is interested in the psychological impact of new communication technology, with an eye towards impression management and social influence in health contexts.
+He was lead author on “The formation of credibility impressions of physicians on Facebook and WebMD: Positivity, negativity, and non-normativity effects” which was published in Communication Research, and he was 2nd or 3rd author on papers published in Computers in Human Behavior, Psycho-Oncology, and Bulletin of Science, Technology & Society.
 Additionally, he was 1 of 12 graduate students selected and funded from an international pool of over 100 to attend the Doctoral Workshop Developing Best Practices for Using Digital Tools to Study Human Behavior in Online Environments at Northwestern University.

 Cassandra Hill is currently a faculty member the Coastal Carolina University in South Carolina.
 She graduated from UW Madison with her PhD in Communication Arts and a minor in Education Psychology Statistical Methods.
 She received her M.A. from CSU-Fullerton where her research in pedagogical practices led to consultant-reviewing and the development of the online companion site materials for O’Hair and Wiemann’s (2012) basic course textbook Real Communication.
 Her research examines communication approaches to perception, decision-making, and empathic perspective-taking, particularly in the interpersonal persuasion processes of parental advice-giving, group deliberation, and online social networking.